open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

    To solve it first remove the unused packages using `sudo apt-get autoremove`.
 Then reconfigure VirtualBox to install updated modules using `sudo /sbin/vboxconfig`

-4. If you see "no_db_found" when trying to access <http://localhost:3100>:
-At this early stage, the simple solution would be using `vagrant destroy prod` to delete the current machine, then use `vagrant up prod` to rebuild it.

-5. If the command `vagrant up prod` is not working, try to install [Virtual Box version 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).

-6. On Windows, if you are unable to run the PowerShell command at the beginning of Step 1 and get the error `powershell is not recognized as an internal or external command`.
-Try to add the following path variable to your system variables under Advanced Settings: `%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\;`

- On Windows 7 the Planet installation might stop if the version of PowerShell is lower than 3, please upgrade the PowerShell by downloading & installing [Windows Management Framework 3](https://www.microsoft.com/en-us/download/details.aspx?id=34595).
-Please, read the installation instructions to know which version to download.
-  Your computer will restart and then the installation will resume.

-3. On Ubuntu, you might get this error when you run `vagrant up prod`:

-   > Stderr: VBoxManage: error: The virtual machine 'ud381_default_1463617458900_49294' has terminated unexpectedly during startup with exit code 1 (0x1) VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005), component MachineWrap, interface IMachine

-   This is caused when VirtualBox gets a minor version Update. (i.e. 5.0.x -> 5.1.x or 5.1.x -> 5.2.x).
-There are some old unused modules, which are not compatible with the newer version.
-They remain installed, which causes the above problem and prevents VirtualBox from starting.
-A system restart also does not solve the problem.

-   To solve it first remove the unused packages using `sudo apt-get autoremove`.
-Then reconfigure VirtualBox to install updated modules using `sudo /sbin/vboxconfig`

 4. If you see the following error:
    > The provider 'virtualbox' that was requested to back the machine 'prod' is reporting that it isn't usable on this system.
 The reason is shown below:
    > VirtualBox is complaining that the installation is incomplete.
 Please run `VBoxManage --version` to see the error message which should contain instructions on how to fix this error.